How do house and land packages work?

 A house and land package will usually involve two contracts - one for the house and the other for the land - while the off-plan means a single contract.
 House and land packages will also offer buyers some customisation options.

-When it comes to a house and land package vs. off the plan, off the plan may offer less flexibility and be more of a leap of faith.
+When it comes to a house and land package vs. off the plan, off the plan may offer less flexibility and greater cost volatility over the course of the project.

 How do house and land packages work?

-How a house and land package works depends on the developer, and the package.
-Usually, property developers or building companies will package together various blocks of land with different house designs.
+How a house and land package works depends on the developer and the package.
+Typically, property developers or building companies will package together various blocks of land with several compatible house designs.
 Once you’ve selected a block of land and a house design, you will sign two contracts, one for the house and one for the land.

 On the finance side, people often take out a land loan to purchase the home, as well as a construction loan to cover the costs of the build.
 You will need a deposit for these.

-You will then pre-select the design of your home from a selection of options, although there may be options to customise.
+You will then pre-select the design of your home from a selection of options.
+Depending on your builder, there may be options to customise.

 Can you customise a house and land package?